CompRoboMealVision/meal_recognition/README.md

 #### V5 - Fine-tuning approach
 In fine-tuning, the final layer is repurposed just like before.
 However, all nodes in the network are available for tweaking.
 Because of this, fine-tuning is more expensive than just re-training the final layer, and we could only run our model 44,000 cycles after 26 hours.
 Additionally, the fine-tuning scripts did not offer running training and evaluation at the same time.

 After running evaluations, we see that the top-1 precision is 0.684 and top-5 recall is 0.889 on 50016 examples.
 This do seem like promising figures, but when we ran our modified `label_image` script several times, the predictions are much worse than the prior results.
-This could be because of incorrect hyperparameters or not enough training duration.
+This could be because of incorrect hyper-parameters or not enough training duration.

 ## Code structure

 `dcnns` contains scripts that train and validate our model.
 This trained models are then referenced in `meal_recognition`, which contains the full pipeline.
 Inside `meal_recognition`, we used functions in different scripts and imported them across scripts.
 Each function has its own purpose, from using tensor flow to label images, to cropping a image after detecting plates, to graphing.

 ## Challenges